 Investment advisory firm Unitus Capital, was the financial advisor to Aviom for the transaction.

-Alliance for Microfinance in Myanmar Ltd, a deposit-taking microfinance institution based in Mandala...Read all
+Alliance for Microfinance in Myanmar Ltd, a Mandalay-based deposit taking microfinance institution, ...Read all